-To schedule a watershed model presentation in your classroom, please contact Cindy Pierce at the Skagit Conservation District, (360) 428-4313 or email cindy@skagitcd.org.
+To schedule a watershed model presentation in your classroom, please contact Cindy Pierce at The Skagit Conservation District at (360) 428-4313or email cindy@skagitcd.org.

-"This event/activity is NOT being sponsored by any Skagit County School District and the Districts assumes no responsibility for the conduct or safety of the event/activity.
-In consideration for the privilege to distribute these materials, the Skagit County School Districts shall be held harmless from any cause of action, claim or petition filed in any court or administrative tribunal arising out of the distribution of these materials, including all costs, attorney's fees and judgments or awards."
+"This event/activity is NOT being sponsored by the Mount Vernon School District, and the District assumes no responsibility for the conduct or safety of the event/activity.
+In consideration for the privilege to distribute these materials, the Mount Vernon School District shall be held harmless from any cause of action, claim or petition filed in any court or administrative tribunal arising out of the distribution of these materials, including all costs, attorney's fees and judgments or awards."